Nodevember is a yearly challenge during the month of November, to improve and show off your procedural skills.

 Instead, we try to highlight exceptional pieces, based on criteria such as visual appeal, technical achievement, originality, etc.

-Anyone wanting to actually see all the submissions can just scroll through #nodevember and #nodevember2021 on Twitter and Instagram!
+Anyone wanting to actually see all the submissions can just scroll through #nodevember and #nodevember2023 on Mastodon, Twitter, and Instagram!

 A: When it comes to month-long challenges, Nodevember — being particularly technical — falls distinctly on the more mentally intensive and time-consuming side of the spectrum.